Osyna/Drives_Mapper/README.md

 # Drives_Mapper
 Map your network drives with python

-Pretty simple
-A super fast tool to map a drive / network drive, get filenames, filepaths, extensions, sizes and  'tags' based on the files tree
+A Pretty simple and super fast tool to map a drive / network drive, get filenames, filepaths, extensions, sizes and  'tags' based on the files tree
 It only use default python libraries